-Using antibacterial cloths with chlorhexidine gluconate is one of the best ways to prevent infection during a stay in the hospital.
+Using antibacterial cloths with chlorhexidine gluconate is one of the best ways to prevent infection during a hospital stay.
 Chlorhexidine gluconate is also called CHG.

-The picture below shows a packet of CHG bath wipes on the left and one (1) bath wipe on the right.
-There are several different brands.
-The brand you use might be the same or different from the one in the picture.
+The picture at the right shows a packet of CHG bath wipes.
+There are several brands of CHG wipes.
+The brand you use might be the same or different from the one pictured.

 CHG has few side effects.
-It gives immediate and long-lasting protection from infections.
+It gives long-lasting protection from infections right away.
 It is important for your child to have a CHG bath every day in the hospital.
-Daily bathing gives your child all the benefits of CHG.

 Use CHG cloths: